"I was up until 1:00am grading homework!"

 If you've ever worked in a school, you've heard these debates.
 In teachers' lounges everywhere, employees wrangle over the "lack of sleep" badge of honor.

-While these war stories make for great lunchtime discussion, the reality is there are few things worse than neglecting sleep.
+While these war stories make for great lunchtime fodder, the reality is few things are worse than neglecting sleep.

 The benefits to sleep are endless.